dwjohnston/blacksheepcode/src/agnostic_state_managment_in_react.md

 ```

 The advantage of this style is that it makes testing these components dead easy.
 You don't need to worry about context, service mocking, any of that.

+These are also dead easy to create storybook stories for.

-**Stateful compoenent**
+**Stateful component**

 ```tsx
 export const TodoListPage = (props: TodoListPageProps) => {